The Lighthouse Cohort

 - Review the Lighthouse Scholar requirements and expectations below.

-- If your program application is accepted you’ll be invited to, and must attend, the Lighthouse Interview Day, scheduled for Friday, March 6, 2020.
-Attending and participating in the interview day does not guarantee you will be accepted into the 10-student cohort and awarded a scholarship.
+- If your program application is accepted you’ll be invited to, and must attend, the Lighthouse Interview Day, scheduled for Friday, March 1, 2024.
+Attending and participating in the interview day does not guarantee you will be accepted into the cohort and awarded a scholarship.
 Participation and scholarships decisions will be made following the interview day, and you’ll be notified by the Admissions Office if you are offered a place in the cohort.

 If you are offered a place in a Lighthouse Cohort, you must accept your spot and reserve it by making your tuition deposit by May 1.
 If you do not, your place in the cohort may be offered to another student.

-For more information about Lighthouse at North Park, contact Guadalupe Bautista at firstname.lastname@example.org.
+For more information about Lighthouse at North Park, contact admissions at firstname.lastname@example.org.

 Scholar Requirements and Expectations

 Students selected for the Lighthouse Cohort will meet on a regular basis with their cohort and have access to an array of support services coordinated by the Division of Student Engagement.
-In addition, all students will be required to participate in our COMPASS program (a summer college preparation program) and live on-campus in one of our residence halls during their first year.
+Scholars may be required to live on-campus in one of our residence halls during their first year.

 By applying for a place in the program, and accepting a place if offered, you verify you understand and agree to the following program requirements and expectations:

-Lighthouse scholars are required to participate in the COMPASS program and in Threshold prior to the beginning of their first fall semester at North Park.
+Lighthouse scholars are required to participate in Threshold prior to the beginning of their first fall semester at North Park.
 Throughout the academic year, scholars will meet twice each month with the cohort and program staff (one monthly cohort meeting and a monthly one-on-one meeting with the program coordinator).
 Scholars will have the opportunity to participate in academic and social programs offered by the Division of Student Engagement.
 Scholars must also serve for a minimum of one year (typically junior and/or senior years) as a student leader in a University-sponsored organization or club.
-Finally, scholars must serve for a minimum of two years (junior and senior years) as a Lighthouse Peer Mentor for new Lighthouse Scholars.
+Finally, scholars must serve for a minimum of one year (junior and/or senior years) as a Lighthouse Peer Mentor for new Lighthouse Scholars.

 Lighthouse scholars must maintain sufficient academic progress toward earning a degree, including maintaining a cumulative GPA of 2.0 or higher.
 This is required for ongoing participation in the program and for annual renewal of awarded scholarships.
 Scholars must also abide by the North Park University Student Handbook and Student Standards of Conduct.
 If a Lighthouse Scholar is dismissed from the University, they will forfeit their scholarship award and the scholarship contract will be immediately terminated.